dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 **TOAST (The Oversized-Attribute Storage Technique)**

-The obvious question is, can a row not exceed 8kb?
+The obvious question is, can a row not exceed 8KiB?
 Actually, it can.
-Postgres has TOAST to store tuples larger than 8kb.
+Postgres has TOAST to store tuples larger than 8KiB.
 A TOAST table is a regular table.
 However, rows of these tables are handled in such a way that they are never updated; they can be either added or deleted, so no versioning.
-Whenever the tuple is inserted in a table, it is wider than the `TOAST_TUPLE_THRESHOLD` bytes (typically 2 kB).
-The columns larger than 2kb are stored in a separate table, and a reference to the TOAST table is stored in the main table.
+Whenever the tuple is inserted in a table, it is wider than the `TOAST_TUPLE_THRESHOLD` bytes (typically 2 KiB).
+The columns larger than 2KiB are stored in a separate table, and a reference to the TOAST table is stored in the main table.
 This might impact the performance if there are a lot of updates on the columns stored in the TOAST table.

-We list the tuples larger than 8kb using the below query.
+We list the tuples larger than 8KiB using the below query.
 ```sql
 select
  r.id as row_id,